Native son of Oklahoma, Robert Kimball

 Along the way, Combs built a solid

-career as a Museum Curator and History Professor, working first as
+career as a Museum Director and History Professor, working first as

 Curator for the San Mateo County History Museum and by 2004 having